keiji-imai/blog/content/projects/rcj_open/index.md

  - 4S 2600mAh lipo (previously 3S 1400mAh)

 ![Robot CAD](images/cad.png)
-I designed our [robot CAD](https://cad.onshape.com/documents/d3a0178b0f6c32667a12811f/w/e578c707c8a94966e4159e1e/e/2745129e1c60ff319e287fe6?renderMode=0&uiState=6339b5cef4b4937263754cd9) model in Onshape
+I designed our [robot](https://cad.onshape.com/documents/d3a0178b0f6c32667a12811f/w/e578c707c8a94966e4159e1e/e/2745129e1c60ff319e287fe6?renderMode=0&uiState=6339b5cef4b4937263754cd9) in Onshape

 Like our lightweight robot, our open robot scores using a solenoid kicker and omnidirectional movement.
 ![Scoring](images/rcj_goal_gif.gif)

 Inspired by [Major League teams](https://www.youtube.com/watch?v=yaFfWd6ZHGA) (college-level), we used Maxon's 30W EC45 Flat brushless motors.
-These motors are very powerful but have a small footprint, and Maxon generously sponsored us through their [Young Engineer's Program](https://drive.tech/en/young-engineers-program).
-We were not able to control them well with custom motor drivers, however, so we could only use a fraction of their power.
+These motors are very powerful and have a small footprint.
+Maxon generously sponsored us through their [Young Engineer's Program](https://drive.tech/en/young-engineers-program).
+Due to limitations of our motor drivers, we could only use a fraction of their power.
 In hindsight, we should have bought Maxon's 4-Q ESCON motor drivers instead of trying to design our own.

 ![Maxon Motors](images/maxon_motors.jpg)

 I redesigned the omniwheels to have a 4.5:1 gear reduction.
 Major league teams typically buy steel internal gears and machine them to fit their wheels, but these gears cost $60 each and I don't have access to precision manufacturing.
 Even worse, steel gears are heavy and difficult to package compactly.